lyleresnick/lyleresnick.github.io/_posts/2017-06-29-Solving-a-Complex-UITableView-Even-More-Swiftly.md

 ---
 layout: post
-title: "Solving a Complex UITableView Part 2"
+title: "Solving a Complex UITableView Even More Swiftly"
 date: 2017-06-29
 ---

 ## Introduction

-In [part 1]({{site.url}}/blog/2017/05/13/Solving-a-Complex-UITableView.html) of this article, I introduced a solution for solving a complex UITableView.
+In [Solving a Complex UITableView using Swift]({{site.url}}/blog/2017/05/13/Solving-a-Complex-UITableView-using-Swift.html), I introduced a solution for solving a complex UITableView.
 In this article, I want to improve the solution by refactoring the code in three ways:

 - remove even more responsibilities from the ViewController and distribute them into new or existing classes
 - take advantage of a few key Swift features, namely failable enum initializers, enums with associated values, and extensions and